-I’ve always enjoyed reading about war: the bold – or daft – decisions taken, soldiers tales of hardship and heroism, the comradeship of men who have fought together.
-This, traditionally is what war so often turns into – for the historian and politician, even sometimes for the survivor.
-What we all conspire in is the effort to make the waste and horror of it all somehow conformable to the norms of peace.
+I’ve always enjoyed reading about war: the bold – or daft – decisions taken, the soldiers tales – hardship and heroism, the comradeship – the sense of the sweep of history.
+Once wars are done this is what they become.
+Historians, politicians, even the survivors themselves seem to conspire in trying to make sense of what has happened, casting the waste and horror of it all seem necessary, worthwhile even, conformable somehow to the norms of peace.

-Even the famous memoirs of the First World War – which lives in popular imagination as the most futile and bloodiest of conflicts – are, somehow, at one remove from the horror.
-We are cushioned and protected from the physical reality of so much death perhaps by literary convention, perhaps an instinctive reticence, perhaps by the sense that those bloody experiences are, somehow, not the proper focus for a real history book.
+Even the famous memoirs of the First World War – which lives in popular imagination as the most futile and bloody of conflicts – are removed from the fearful reality of what was actually experienced.
+We are cushioned and protected from the physical reality by literary convention, reticence, or perhaps by the sense that those bloody experiences are stories are not only untellable, they are not fit to be told.

 I would come to the medical platoon, wash up, grab some clean clothes – and go back to my trench.At the front line.
 I didn’t think about myself.
 You crawl, you run…Only the smell of blood…I couldn’t get used to the smell of blood…